There are different types of verbs in English, which fall into one of the categories below depending on the context and their use.

 Irregular verbs in English don’t follow the standard patterns seen in regular verbs, especially when forming the past tense and past participle.

 See below examples of irregular verbs with their past participle and past tense forms.
-You may also download a more complete in pdf format.
+You may also download a more comprehensive list of irregular verbs in our website.

 Examples of irregular verbs